-Plan to arrive in Arusha, Kilimanjaro International Airport (JRO) no later than February 6.
-As the flight from Amsterdam arrives in the evening, we encourage you to arrive February 5, to allow some time to rest up from travel.

-If you participate in the Kenya extension, please plan to arrive in Nairobi at your leisure on January 29.

-Please plan departure flights after 8:00 PM on February 18.
-If you need to book an earlier flight please check with us, it may need to be the next day, and if so we can arrange a hotel for you for the evening (\$260pp).
+Plan to arrive in Arusha, Kilimanjaro International Airport (JRO) no later than February 4.
+As the flight from Amsterdam arrives in the evening, we encourage you to arrive in time to allow some time to rest up from travel.
+If you participate in the Kenya extension, please plan to arrive in Nairobi at your leisure on January 28.
+Please plan departure flights after 6:00 PM on February 16; we plan to arrive at the airport by 3:00 PM.
+If you need to book an earlier flight please check with us, it may need to be the next day, and if so we can arrange a hotel for you for the evening (around \$260pp).